mprestin77/oci-vgpu-kvm/README.md

 *Note: for the list of configured private and public VM see step 3.5*

 After setting the new static IP your RDP session will be disconnected.
 Create a new RDP session with the public IP associated with the new VM (see step 3.5).
 At this stage you can start both VMs since they don’t have IP conflict anymore.
 Nvidia display adapter should be shown in Device Manager of both VMs.

+# 8. Monnitoring vGPU Usage

-6.5	You can monitor vGPU usage of every guest VM from the host by running
+8.1 To monitoring vGPU usage of guest VMs run from the host

 nvidia-smi vgpu -l